-Best places to stay in Phuket in Karon beach:
+Best places to stay in Phuket in Karon beach for first-timers:

 Located directly south of Karon Beach, Kata Beach is similar to Karon Beach in terms of the beaches, nightlife and attractions but it is smaller and more picturesque.
 They are both excellent destination for families and couples of all ages who want laid back and quiet vibe with easy access to the nightlife area of Patong beach.

 Kata Beach is a 1.5km long golden sands, clear blue water beach that comprises two separate beaches, Kata Yai beach (big) and Kata Noi beach (meaning small Kata).
 Both are lovely beaches that are fronted by large beach resorts like the Club Med.
 The beaches are great places to swim, sunbathe, surf, snorkel, and chill out.

 There is some good snorkeling off the rocks at the North end of the beach.
 In the low season, months of June to October, the sea gets a bit wavier, and you can learn to surf here.
 The Surf House is where you can surf under any water condition.

 Kata Beach has facilities such as sun loungers, umbrellas, as well as toilets, shops, and restaurants.
 If you want to have beach massages, check out its massage parlours along the beach.